mikesierra7/36C3_Klima/README.md

 Software
 ========
-This is a collection of scripts in MATLAB for the retrieval, analysis and visualization of data from *DWD* and *ECMWF* repositories.
+This is a collection of scripts in MATLAB and Python for the retrieval, analysis and visualization of data from *DWD* and *ECMWF* repositories.
 The scripts are sorted into directories according to the service.
 No additional Software is provided for *NASA* services.
+Running the MATLAB scripts in Octave requires the mapping and NetCDF packages.

 DWD
 ---